softwaredev-sk/qr-code-design-replica/README.md

 ### What I learned

-- Using this challenge, I learned how to contain image within a div contain of varying size.
+- Using this challenge, I learned how to contain images within a div container of varying sizes.
-- I learned using box-shadow for a very minimal shade of background shadow.
+- I learned to use box-shadow for a very minimal shade of background shadow.
 - Learnt how to add breakpoints for different device dimensions
-- Learnt to replicate the design just by looking at the picture and picking the details from it.
+- Learnt to replicate the design by looking at the picture and picking the details from it.

 ```css
 .qr-code {